Liver cancer is the fourth most common cancer in Hong Kong. In 2014, 1,847 new liver cancer cases were registered.

 There is strong new evidence that being overweight or obese can lead to cirrhosis (scarring of the liver), which is a known cause of liver cancer.
 Being overweight or obese can also affect levels of certain hormones in the body, which may independently increase the risk of liver cancer.

 There is strong evidence that drinking approximately three or more alcoholic drinks a day increases the risk of liver cancer.
 Drinking alcohol can cause cirrhosis (scarring of the liver), which is a cause of liver cancer.
 The risk further increases if a person also smokes.
 As drinking alcohol is linked to six common cancers, we recommend not drinking alcohol at all.
-Read our information on alcohol and cancer, as well as tips on cutting down (pdf).

 Although there is also strong new evidence that drinking coffee may decrease the risk of liver cancer, there are still too many unanswered questions – such as how much you should drink, or how regularly – for us to provide reliable advice on drinking coffee.
 We also need to be sure that coffee doesn’t have any harmful effects on other aspects of health.